RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/suspension.md

 Because of its strange handling characteristics, swing axle suspension is uncommon in modern trucks.

-[An example truck](/download/suspension-demo-swing-axle.truck) using swing axles on the rear.
+Example using swing axles on the rear.
 The axles on this truck are quite short, which encourages the inside wheel to tuck under when cornering.

 -   Top image: Normal extension
 -   Middle image: Full compression